Boston Marathon: Ondekoza taiko drummers

 Starting in 1975, members of Ondekoza, a group from Japan, would run the marathon and right after finishing the race would start playing their taiko drums at the finish line.
 They repeated the tradition several times in the 1970s and 1990s.
 The 700 lb drum would be set up at the finish line to encourage runners finishing the marathon.
 Bill Rodgers, who inspired member's running, was a guest on Sado Island and ran marathons in Japan with Ondekoza members.
 The group also ran the New York City Marathon and Los Angeles Marathon, and ran 10000 mi of the perimeter of the United States from 1990 to 1993.

+Historical Trends in Winners and Nationalities

+Kenyan and Ethiopian athletes have historically dominated elite Boston Marathon results, reflecting broader East African success in distance running.
+With accolades such as marathon world records and gold medals.

+Controversies and Criticisms

+In 2024, a Black-led running group called TrailblazHers Run Co. filed a lawsuit against the Boston Athletic Association (B.A.A.), the city of Newton, and the Newton police chief over an incident that occurred during the 2023 Boston Marathon.
+The group alleged that police officers targeted their cheering section at mile 21 of the race and formed a barricade that separated them from the course while allowing mostly white spectators in other areas to remain closer to runners.
+According to the lawsuit, more than 100 spectators, many of whom were people of color, had gathered to cheer and support runners when police intervened.
+The plaintiffs claim the actions amounted to racial profiling and harassment.
+The lawsuit seeks damages and policy changes to prevent similar treatment at future events.
+The B.A.A. stated that it was aware of the complaint but had not yet reviewed it at the time of the report.